Davospike/segpSPA/The_Process/SystemImplementation.md

 #### Pull Requests

 As outlined above, pull requests were not commonplace for commits and merges into dev.
 This is a particularly useful practice in agile for teams, since other developers can discuss a particular commit, and decide whether it will merge with the current repository in a useful way.
 It would have been a good idea to implement this feature more frequently in our development process.
-Another reason we felt this was not always necessary, is that our team of 5 was split between front end and back end, and although branches were for individual developers, most tasks were done during pair programming sessions.
+Another reason we felt this was not always necessary, is that our team of 5 was split between front-end and back-end, and although branches were for individual developers, most tasks were done during pair programming sessions.
 Henceforth, the approval from other team members would be incorporated in the code.

 There were a few commits in which a pull request was necessary, and we decided to implement it.
 A particular commit consisted of a new page implemented in our single page application, this was the **About** page.
 We all reviewed this commit and approved it individually.
-Team members that worked on the front end generally looked at the implementation in code.
+Team members that worked on the front-end generally looked at the implementation in code.
 Back end team members were looking at the content included in the new page.
 This pull request was labelled "**Stats page change**".

 #### Good Practice Example

 This section outlines where we saw good practices implemented in our workflow pay off.
 We had a major issue, in that the main **get** method called from the file [api.js](../Application/AngularQuizApp/server/routes/api.js).
 Somewhere along the commit history, this get method had been deleted.
 This required the use of the commit history interface on Github.com, and this issue was fixed easily via browsing through previous commit messages.
-As well as this, the backend team had coordinated who had done what with respect to this file.
+As well as this, the back-end team had coordinated who had done what with respect to this file.
 This is where our branch naming and commit messages proved very useful.

 As well as this, another good practice supported us in this solution.
-After a meeting with Marceli, we made some major changes to the backend.
+After a meeting with Marceli, we made some major changes to the back-end.
 There was multiple commits across files.
 Since the commits were not as small as we first realised, we decided to make a new branch, called **updated_database** on one of our developer's local repository.
 We then pushed our changes, and merged with dev.
 We used this updated_database branch for reference when re-implementing the **get** method we had lost.
 We saw a very similar method in the updated_database branch, so we could be sure that this was the correct method we had lost.

 ## Sprints
 ![Project Management Plan(1)](https://user-images.githubusercontent.com/63299377/115594606-d629ef80-a2cd-11eb-8c4d-9ca2078008c3.png)